2023 Most Popular Philosophy & Religious Studies Undergraduate Certificate Schools

 The following schools top our list of the Most Popular Philosophy & Religious Studies Undergraduate Certificate Colleges.

-Our 2023 rankings named Elim Bible Institute and College the most popular school in the United States for philosophy and religious studies students working on their undergraduate certificate.
+Our analysis found Elim Bible Institute and College to be the most popular school for philosophy and religious studies students who want to pursue a undergraduate certificate in the United States.
 Elim is a small private not-for-profit school located in the fringe town of Lima.

 Women make up 42% of the philosophy and religious studies majors at the school.